SPARCclassic: CPU support

 The SPARCclassic incorporates a single 50 MHz microSPARC processor.

 Memory

 The SPARCclassic has three banks with two DSIMM slots each.
-The official maximum configuration uses 16 MB modules, but the first bank can also hold 32 MB modules giving a maximum of 96 MB memory.
+The official maximum configuration uses 16 MB modules for a total of 96 MB, but the first bank can also hold 32 MB modules giving a maximum of 128 MB memory.

 Disk drives

 The SPARCclassic can hold one internal 3.5-inch 50-pin, single ended, fast-narrow SCSI drive and a floppy.
 It also supports external SCSI devices.
 There is no IDE/ATAPI support.

 Network support

 The SPARCclassic comes with an on-board AMD Lance Ethernet chipset providing 10BASE-T networking as standard and 10BASE2 and 10BASE5 via an AUI transceiver.
 The OpenBoot ROM is able to boot from network, using RARP and TFTP.
 Like all other SPARCstation systems, the SPARCclassic holds system information such as MAC address and serial number in NVRAM.
 If the battery on this chip dies, then the system will not be able to boot.